quangnd159/dangquang.xyz/content/m/ielts.md

 ### Listening

 I got a little distracted in Part 2 and Part 3 where there are multiple choice and matching questions.
-IELTS Listening is not a pure listening test.
-It also requires very good concentration.
+IELTS Listening is funny.
+You zone out for a second and boom! you've missed an answer.

 - **Part 1**: Conversation between two friends about a job vacancy (waiter) at a restaurant
 - **Part 2**: Radio talk about Lakeview Orchestra and its new program